visgl/deck.gl/docs/api-reference/aggregation-layers/heatmap-layer.md

 # HeatmapLayer

 `HeatmapLayer` can be used to visualize spatial distribution of data.
 It internally implements [Gaussian Kernel Density Estimation](https://en.wikipedia.org/wiki/Kernel_(statistics%29#Kernel_functions_in_common_use) to render heatmaps.
+Note that this layer does not support all platforms; see "limitations" section below.

 ```js
 import DeckGL from '@deck.gl/react';